nordic-rse/nordic-rse.github.io/conference/submissions.md

 suitable.
 However, we are still aiming for an in-person event, since online can't serve the same purpose of building a new community (but would be glad to have hybrid online/in person events proposed).

+**Lightning talk**: Lightning talks are presentations that are limited to a maximum of 5 minutes and no more than 5 slides including any title slide.
+They provide a great opportunity to give a high-level overview of a project, a piece of technical work or to highlight a tool or process that you feel will be of interest to the community.

+**Regular talk**: Regular talks are 20 minute talks followed by 5 minutes for questions.
+A regular talk provides the opportunity to go into more detail in presenting your work, a technical idea or an example of using a software tool or library.
+There is also the opportunity to get feedback through questions from the audience.

+**Poster**: Posters will be on display around the venue for the duration of the conference and attendees will have the opportunity to look at them during coffee and lunch breaks.
+Every poster presenter will also be invited to give a 3-minute lightning talk to offer an overview of the topic and content of their poster.

+**Mini-workshop**: There will be space in the workshop schedule for a small number of mini-workshops.
+These sessions will be assigned a 90-minute slot and will take place in breakout groups of 15 to 30 participants.
+The individual or team running a mini-workshop will have the opportunity to structure the 90-minute slot as they wish, including, for example, a combination of short talks and discussion, panel discussions, tutorials, etc.

+**Repro-hacks**: Propose a research paper and try to reproduce the results.
+There is no better way to learn what is needed for reproducible research, and what you might be missing, than to pick a paper and try to recreate it.
+At the workshop we will work in small groups on individual publications and see how far we get.

+Please don't feel limited to classic lectures - we will consider any kind of event, such as discussions, networking sessions, hackathons, workshops, art exhibits, games, contests, etc.  Our primary categories to fill, though, are **plenary**, **talk/workshop**, **lightning talk**, **poster or exhibit**.
+Plenaries are 30-45 minutes, talks/workshops sessions are up to 1.5 hours in a session (but could span multiple sessions).
+See [the tentative schedule](/conference/schedule/) for how you might fit in.

 ### Timeline